 Train and Develop Your Staff with Mobile Apps

-Watch our webinar about how HR professionals can use an app platform to easily roll out apps to support their Learning & Development programs.
+Editor’s note: Watch our webinar about how HR professionals can use an app platform to easily roll out apps to support their Learning & Development programs.
 Learn how CA Tech is creating apps for their leadership development courses without special technical knowledge and no ballooning costs.

 Rising Above the Noise

-It’s no wonder that companies are looking for new solutions when it comes to communicating with their employees.
+It’s no wonder why companies are looking for new solutions when it comes to communicating with their employees.
 Between the onslaught of work emails, the constant lure of social media, and every other modern distraction they’re dealing with – many folks just like you are trying to figure out how to put the conversation on a channel that won’t get lost in the mix.

 Build Your Own Apps

 For the longest time, the problem with creating mobile apps was that the process was inaccessible for everyday people without any technical knowledge.